prajwalka/prajwalka.github.io/research.md

     </div>

     <p>
-      As part of this multi-university collaborative project, I investigated the application of strong discontinuity theories, such as the Embedded Finite Element Method (EFEM), to capture the macroscale fracture behavior of mock high explosive materials.
+      As part of this multi-university collaborative project headed by <strong>Dr. Richard Regueiro</strong>, I investigated the application of strong discontinuity theories, such as the Embedded Finite Element Method (EFEM), to capture the macroscale fracture behavior of mock high explosive materials.
 Additionally, I explored the integration of contact formulations and spatially varying material parameters with gradient-enhanced damage models to replicate experimentally observed behaviors.
 This study is highly relevant for understanding the fracture response of complex inhomogeneous materials.
     </p>

   </div>